irinagain/cgm-multi-level-beta/README.md

   * **Beta_model_fit_perturb.R** - comparison of estimated quantiles between Beta model with estimated values of min/max, and Beta model with perturbed values of min/max

   * **Example_mfPCA_issues.R** - code for fitting multi-level fPCA model on CGM data with code for figure that highlight issues with level 1 fits

+  * **FPCA_methods_comparison.R** - code for comparing different FPCA methods in terms of estimated mean and eigenfunctions for subjects' means and standard deviations